Jamaican Cornmeal Porridge

 • Hemp seeds, pumpkin seeds, and flaxseeds

-• Quinoa, you can swap a third of the maize with rinsed quinoa and cook it the same way.
-Check out our peanut porridge with quinoa for inspiration.
+• Quinoa or peanuts — you can swap a third of the maize with rinsed quinoa or ground peanuts and cook it the same way.
+Check out our quinoa porridge or Jamaican peanut porridge for tips.

 Ingredients